hasanmoudud/geocompr/main.md

 Awareness of other languages for geocomputation will help decide when a different tool may be more appropriate for a specific task, and place R in the wider geospatial ecosystem.
 Various R interfaces or 'bridges' to dedicated GIS software have been created (see Chapter \@ref(gis)) so it's worth knowing what is out there even from an R spatial perspective: there may already be an existing (or in-development) bridge enabling functions implemented in other languages to be run from the R command line.
 This section briefly introduces the languages [C++](https://isocpp.org/), [Java](https://www.oracle.com/java/index.html) and [Python](https://www.python.org/) for geocomputation, in preparation for Chapter \@ref(gis).

+An feature of R (and Python) is that it is an interpreted language.
+This is advantageous because it enables interactive programming in a Read–Eval–Print Loop (REPL): code entered into the console is immediately executed and the result is printed, rather than waiting for the intermediate stage of compilation.
+On the other hand compiled languages such as C++, Java and Rust tend to run faster (after they have been compiled, which takes computer and programmer time).

 C++ provides the basis for many GIS packages such as [QGIS](www.qgis.org), [GRASS](https://grass.osgeo.org/) and [SAGA](www.saga-gis.org) so is a sensible starting point.
 <!-- even [ArcGIS](https://www.arcgis.com/)) relies in great parts on it. -->